-2.3 C

 The Intelligence Layer of the AI Power System

-Because of that scale, the AI power story cannot be understood through any single lens.
+Because of that scale and concentration, the AI power story cannot be understood through any single lens.
 It spans every layer of the electricity system, from generation and long-distance transmission to what happens inside substations, factories, and data centers themselves.

 In Part 2, we examined the companies that build the physical backbone of AI electrification — turbines, transformers, substations, transmission lines, HVDC systems, grid-scale batteries, and the construction required to deploy them.

-In Part 3, we focused on the connective and last-meter layers, where power density, heat, and reliability constraints begin to strain systems as electricity moves from the grid into facilities.
+In Part 3, we focused on the connective and last-meter layers, where power density, heat, and reliability constraints begin to bind as electricity moves from the grid into facilities.

 This is the intelligence layer of the AI energy economy: the automation, controls, cooling intelligence, and real-time systems that allow AI-scale infrastructure to operate continuously, safely, and reliably.